-Modify [intro.compliance], paragraph 2:
+Modify [intro.compliance.general], paragraph 2:

-- Otherwise, if a program contains

-- a violation of any diagnosable rule, - a preprocessing translation unit with a #warning preprocessing directive ([cpp.error]),-or - an occurrence of a construct described in this document as "conditionallysupported" when the implementation does not support that construct, or - a contract assertion ([basic.contract.eval]) evaluated with a checking semantic in a manifestly constant-evaluated context resulting in a contract violation, a conforming implementation shall issue at least one diagnostic message.
+- 2 Although this document states only requirements on C++ implementations, those requirements are often easier to understand if they are phrased as requirements on programs, parts of programs, or execution of programs.
+Such requirements have the following meaning: - [...] - Otherwise, if a program contains - a violation of any diagnosable rule, - a preprocessing translation unit with a #warning preprocessing directive ([cpp.error]), or - an occurrence of a construct described in this document as "conditionally-supported" when the implementation does not support that construct, or - a contract assertion ([basic.contract.eval]) evaluated with a checking semantic in a manifestly constant-evaluated context ([expr.const]) resulting in a contract violation, a conforming implementation shall issue at least one diagnostic message.